Post-1992 university: Secondary issues

 Most former polytechnics welcomed the new nomenclature of "university" as evidence of the abolition of the hierarchical binary system of universities and polytechnics.
 The new title also assisted recruitment of foreign students (a lucrative market sector which was not always sure what a "polytechnic" was).

-However, since most former polytechnics were established from locally funded technical colleges, polytechnics were, like their predecessors, controlled by and answerable to local government.
-The adoption of university status severed that link with the community, creating universities as semi-autonomous bodies answerable only to central government.
-As a result of their roots under local government, most employees of those polytechnic post-1992 universities are members of the Teachers' Pension Scheme, rather than the Universities Superannuation Scheme.
+Most polytechnics developed from locally funded technical colleges and were controlled by and answerable to local government until they became independent higher education corporations under the Education Reform Act 1988.
+This severed the link with the local community and made them accountable only to the central government.
+However, as a result of their local roots, most employees of those polytechnic post-1992 universities are members of the Teachers' Pension Scheme, rather than the Universities Superannuation Scheme.